martinklepsch/martinklepsch.org/content/posts/2021-05-09-homoiconicity-and-feature-flags.md

 ... isn't new of course, CircleCI famously [rewrote 14.000 lines of test code to use a new testing framework](https://circleci.com/blog/rewriting-your-test-suite-in-clojure-in-24-hours/).
 I'm sure many others have done similar stuff and this general idea also isn't limited to Clojure.
 Code rewriting tools exist in many language ecosystems. **But how easily you can do it in Clojure felt very empowering.**

-The next two sections will be about some 30 lines of code got us there about 90% of the way.
+The next two sections will be about some 30 lines of code that got us there about 90% of the way.

 ## Babashka + rewrite-clj